 Before an item is recycled it is anonomised and then evaluated for whether repair or refurbishment is a viable option.
-This is often the best method from an environmental and financial perspective.
 The next option is to determine if can be stripped and some parts then on sold, with the remaining material sent off for recycling.
 Some incoming items, especially vintage computers, are assessed as to whether they have a value for perpetuity.
 The last option is recycling.

 In our experience, with the type of material we receive, repurposing is rarely a viable option.

 We will always remove the more toxic metals such as mercury, lead, and cadmium.
 Other metals are generally removed unless they make up only a small percentage (by weight or volume) of the discarded materials.

 Materials only go into the Ecotech Services waste stream if they are environmentally benign, act as carbon sequestration, or for which there is no market.
 Materials of this nature are mainly, plastics, glass (including mirrors), rubber, and wood products (MDF and particle board).